-Throughout the academic year the SEND team work closely with parents and carers to keep pupils' learning and progress under review.
-Task support will be offered by the SEND department in after school sessions.
+Throughout the academic year the SEND team work closely with parents and carers to keep students' learning and progress under review.

+Home study support is offered by the SEND department in after school sessions.

 If you have any particular concerns about your son or daughter's learning, please contact Mr Wilkinson to address these concerns.